-This statistic shows the revenue of the United States fast food restaurant industry from 2002 to 2018.
-In 2013, the industry's revenue reached 191.03 billion U.S. dollars.
+This statistic shows the revenue of quick service restaurants in the United States from 2002 to 2014, with a forecast to 2020.
+In 2013, the revenue of the QSR restaurant industry in the United States was 196.1 billion U.S. dollars.

 U.S. fast food industry - additional information

-Almost a quarter of U.S. consumers eat at fast-food restaurants at least once a month and more than ten percent visit them at least once a week.
+Around a quarter of U.S. consumers eat at fast-food restaurants at least once a month and approximately ten percent visit them at least once a week.
 According to the World Health Organization, it is the unregulated frequency of such visits that is causing obesity and its related health problems in the United States.
 Many of the leading fast-food brands in the U.S. specialize in high-calorie foods, such as burgers, pizza and fried chicken.